robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 ===============================

-Efficient Frontier Optimisation is based on Harry Markowitz's 1952 classic paper [1]_, which turned portfolio management from an art into a science.
+Efficient Frontier Optimisation is based on Harry Markowitz's 1952 classic paper [1]_, which spearheaded the transformation of portfolio management from an art into a science.
 The key insight is that by combining assets with different expected returns and volatilities, one can decide on a mathematically optimal allocation.